FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: Abstract

 \section{Abstract}

-The $k$-center problem is a fundamental clustering objective that has been extensively studied in approximation algorithms.
-Recent work has sought to incorporate modern constraints such as fairness and robustness, motivated by biased and noisy data.
-In this paper, we study \emph{fair $k$-center with outliers}, where centers must respect group-based representation constraints while up to $z$ points may be discarded.
+The \emph{sum of radii} problem is a classical clustering problem in which, given a set $X$ of points and an integer $k$, the goal is to place $k$ balls that cover $X$ while minimizing the sum of their radii.
+Recent work has focused on incorporating modern constraints such as fairness and robustness, motivated by biased and noisy data.
+We study the \emph{fair sum of radii with outliers} problem, where the chosen centers must satisfy group-based representation constraints while allowing up to $z$ points to be excluded.

-While a bi-criteria FPT approximation was previously known, no true approximation algorithm was available for this problem.
-We present the first deterministic $3$-approximation algorithm running in fixed-parameter tractable time parameterized by $k$.
-Our approach departs from projection-based methods and instead directly constructs a fair solution using a novel iterative ball-finding framework, based on a structural trichotomy that enables fixed-parameter approximation for the problem.
+We present a $(3+\eps)$-approximation algorithm that runs in fixed-parameter tractable time parameterized by $k$.
+Our framework extends to the more general setting where the objective is a monotone symmetric norm of the radii, achieving a $(3+\eps)$-approximation for any fixed norm; this guarantee is tight under Gap-ETH.
+Moreover, the algorithm is \emph{oblivious} to the choice of norm: it outputs a small list of candidate solutions such that, for every monotone symmetric norm $f$, the list contains a $(3+\eps)$-approximate solution under $f$.

-We further extend our algorithm to fair $k$-supplier with outliers and to the more general fair-range setting with both lower and upper bounds.
-Finally, we show that improving the approximation factor below $3$ is $\mathrm{W[2]}$-hard, establishing the optimality of our results.
+Our approach is based on a novel iterative ball-finding framework that uncovers a structural trichotomy in the optimal clustering, enabling us to directly construct fair solutions while handling outliers.
+Finally, we extend our techniques to the more general \emph{fair-range} setting, where each group is subject to both lower and upper bounds.

 \begin{multicols}{2} {

 } \end{multicols}

 \pagenumbering{arabic}